Avanguy/Weather-App/README.md

 # 🌤️ Weather App

-A responsive weather dashboard built with React and the OpenWeatherMap API.
+A responsive weather dashboard built with HTML, CSS, Javscript and the OpenWeatherMap API.
 This app allows users to select a city and view weather data and hourly forecasts with a dynamic UI.

 ---